Skip to main content

 The Update step is a special step in enforcement.
 It occurs when at least one of the following trigger conditions are met:

 • A new snapshot has been generated since the previous enforcement, in which at least one field has changed.
-See Snapshots.
+See Source snapshots.

 • A business rule exists which assigns a Permission entitlement, and it has a contract condition (see Contract conditions), and the specific in-conditions (qualifying) contract has changed for at least one in-scope person.